International arrivals with a visa requirement. Do you need a visa to travel to Slovakia?

 The national visa may be issued min. for 120 days and with maximum validity of 1 year.

-- a 3 x 3,5 cm colour photograph;
+- valid passport; and 3 x 3,5 cm colour photograph

 We recommend paying special attention when gathering your criminal record extract, as this document has a limited time validity.